blueburnindia/I-Zedner/README.md

-# TrebleShot libre software file and text sharing app
+# I-Zender is clone of TrebleShot libre software for shaing Files in Android
 Send and receive files over available connections.
 [FAQ](https://github.com/genonbeta/TrebleShot/blob/master/FAQ.md).

 ## Get it on